World Animal Protection & Ride Share Company

 About the Partnership

-How We Work Together
+How We Worked Together

-Prior to World Elephant Day 2019, both of our organizations sent communications to our respective supporters about the cause marketing collaboration and urge individuals to make a positive impact for elephants.
+Prior to World Elephant Day 2019, both of our organizations sent communications to our respective supporters about the cause marketing collaboration and urged individuals to make a positive impact for elephants.
 On the day of, the ride-booking app notified customers who planned to take a ride about our World Elephant Day partnership, the donation scheme, and how riders would make a difference through their taxi choice that day.

 World Animal Protection’s Taken for a Ride report found that up to 550,000 wild animals are exploited in the tourism industry worldwide.
 Tourist demand for direct contact activities with elephants such as riding, washing, and feeding leads to a lifetime of abuse.
 The constant presence of strangers requires elephants to be controlled by keepers through harsh obedience training from a young age that includes severe restraining, pain, and discomfort.